MicrosoftDocs/m365copilot-docs/docs/add-agent-capabilities.md

 Code interpreter is an advanced tool designed to solve complex tasks via Python code.
 It uses the reasoning model to write and run code, enabling users to solve complex math problems, analyze data, generate visualizations, and more.
 After the code runs, code interpreter outputs the results and generated code.
 It can also produce images or files based on the scenario.
 It also accepts files as input for modifications and analysis.

+> [!NOTE]
+> Code interpreter doesn't currently work when the agent runs in the in-context experience.

 ### Code interpreter examples

 #### Data graphing